Skip to content

 The research doesn’t establish that it does.
 There are 6 to 7 case reports of melanoma in MT-2 users, but every one involved extra risk factors like fair skin, tanning beds, or genetics.
 A 2021 systematic review put the observed risk down to increased UV exposure rather than the peptide.

-The theoretical concern is fair, since MT-2 stimulates melanocytes, but causation isn’t proven, and a 2020 animal study actually found MT-2 suppressed melanoma progression.
-The evidence genuinely cuts both ways.
+The theoretical concern is fair, since MT-2 stimulates melanocytes, but causation isn’t proven, and a 2020 animal study found MT-2 suppressed melanoma progression instead.
+The evidence cuts both ways.
 Get a baseline skin check, watch your moles monthly, and don’t bake in the sun.

 How long does an MT-2 tan last after stopping?